0xffset/pastebin/README.md

 # Simple pastebin server
-Made in Rust with `actix web` as the web server, `argon2` as hashing algorithm and the file system as database
+Made in Rust with `actix web` as the web server, `argon2` as hashing algorithm and the file system as database.

+Running in a Dockercontainer

 ### Small
  - No DB